arkona-technologies/blade-runner-user-guides/replay/video_player.md

 ## Upload from USB device

 To upload files from a USB stick, you have to copy your files in the .bid format to the root directory of a formatted USB stick.
 Please note that the clips should not be in subdirectories.
+While AT300 can use most filesystem formats, we recommend using `FAT32` since it's most commonly supported between *Windows/Mac/Linux/others*.

 ```
 /media/YourUSBStick